NLion74/Matrix-Notifier/README.md

 # Copy the example.env to .env
 cp example.env .env

-# Customize the .env file and when youre done start the docker-compose
+# Customize the .env file and when you're done start the docker-compose
 docker-compose up -d
 ```